Electrician license requirements

 Most states and municipalities require electricians to be licensed and carry certain types of insurance.
 They may require specific levels of education, training, and experience to perform certain kinds of electrical work.

-The usual route to becoming an electrician involves a high school diploma or equivalency, followed by a trade school or vocational college training program.
-You’ll learn about the national electrical code, wiring electrical boards and low-voltage systems, HVAC systems, and other services that a maintenance electrician performs.
+The usual route to becoming an electrician involves a high school diploma, GED, or equivalency, followed by a trade school or vocational college training program.
+You’ll learn about the national electrical code, wiring electrical boards and low-voltage electrical systems, HVAC systems, and other services that a maintenance electrician performs.

-After your electrical licensing course is complete, you can start logging hours as an apprentice to a journeyman or licensed master electrician.
+After your electrical licensing course is complete, you can start logging hours as an apprentice to a certified electrician, journeyman, licensed electrical contractor, or licensed master electrician.

-Depending on your state, you’ll probably have to work for a couple of years as an apprentice in the electrical trade, performing electrical services under the supervision of a master electrician.
+Depending on your state, you’ll probably have to work for a couple of years as an apprentice in the electrical trade, performing electrical services under the supervision of a master electrician, before becoming an independent electrical contractor.

 Do electricians need a license?

-Even in states that don’t require electricians to be licensed, you might still need a license at the municipal level to work as an electrician.
-Be sure to check the licensing and regulation of your local city or county government before accepting your first job.
+Even in states that don’t require electricians to be licensed, you might still need a license or other qualifications at the municipal level to work as an electrician.
+Be sure to check with your local city or county government before accepting your first job.

 Some states or cities require an electrical license before doing any kind of electrical work in residential or commercial buildings.
-These areas may also require a license before you bid on projects worth more than $500.
+Other states may require a license before you bid on projects worth more than a certain monetary amount.

-You’ll likely have to spend about four years as an apprentice working under a master, journeyman, or limited electrician before taking a licensing exam within your state or municipality.
-Additionally, the U.S. Department of Labor offers a resource for finding apprenticeships in your local area.
-It's also important to aware of any continuing education licensure requirements when applying for your license.
-Let’s take a look at the licensing requirements for electricians in a handful of states.
+You’ll likely have to spend about four years as an apprentice working under a master, journeyman, limited, or general electrician before taking a licensing exam within your state or municipality.
+Additionally, the U.S. Department of Labor offers resources for finding apprenticeships in your local area.

 California requirements

-You will need four years of experience as a journeyman electrician, a foreman, contractor, owner-builder, or supervisor.
+To get a license, you will need four years of experience as a journeyman electrician within the last 10 years.
 You also have to pass a trade exam, as well as a law and business exam, before pursuing a state license application.

 Florida requirements

-Florida requires licenses for all electricians performing commercial or residential work.
+Florida requires licenses for all commercial and residential electricians.

-Before pursuing an electrician license in Florida, you must have at least one of the following:
+Before pursuing an electrician license in Florida, you must have at least one of the following prerequisites:

 - Three years of experience as a licensed electrical engineer